 Advanced autotuning by reference is performed generally to fine-tune the SERVOPACK after advanced autotuning of the SERVOPACK has been performed.

-If the moment of inertia ratio is correctly set to Pn103, advanced autotuning by reference can be performed without performing advanced autotuning.
+If the mass ratio is correctly set to Pn103, advanced autotuning by reference can be performed without performing advanced autotuning.

 Advanced autotuning by reference performs the following adjustments.